Finding a Movement Disorder Specialist in Your Area

 An individual can seek a movement disorder specialist at any time during their PD battle.
 A movement disorder specialist does not exclusively work with those who are newly diagnosed or who are very far progressed.
-Partners in Parkinson’s, a health initiative created by the pharmaceutical company, AbbVie Inc., and The Michael J. Fox Foundation, has created the first-ever finder tool to locate movement disorder specialists.
-The search tool allows individuals to search for movement disorder specialists within five to 200 (and beyond) miles away from their address, zip code, or city.2
+Parkinson's Foundation developed a search tool that allows individuals to search for expert PD centers, which include movement disorder specialists, and community organizations within five to 250 miles away from their zip code or state.2

 If you or a loved one is not interested in utilizing the online finder tool, a movement disorder specialist may also be recommended by another member of your healthcare team, specifically your primary care provider or neurologist.
 Movement disorder specialists may also be found within large teaching hospitals or associated with major universities.
 If these kinds of facilities exist in your area, they may be a helpful place to contact.1

 Seeing a movement disorder specialist does not have to occur on a regular basis, especially if the closest specialist is far away.
 However, this specialist may be able to help in creating an effective treatment plan.
 Before heading to your first appointment with a movement disorder specialist, there are a few tips to consider:

 - Chart recent symptoms in order to provide your new specialist with an accurate picture of what has been going on.